 If you need extra help from care coordination or intensive care coordination.
 See page [XX] for care coordination and intensive care coordination.

-A Care Management Team member (Nurse, Licensed Clinical Social Worker, Clinical Support Coordinator, or Pharmacist) will look at your survey.
+A Care Management team member (Nurse, Licensed Clinical Social Worker, Clinical Support Coordinator, or Pharmacist) will look at your survey.
 They will call you to talk about your needs and help you understand your benefits.
 You will be sent a new survey every year or if your health changes.

 If we do not get your survey, we will reach out to help make sure it is completed.
 If you want us to send you a survey you can call [CCO Name] Customer Service at [555-555-5555], and we will send you one.